Health effects of Bisphenol A: European Union

 After reviewing more recent research, in 2012 EFSA made a decision to re-evaluate the human risks associated with exposure to BPA.
 They completed a draft assessment of consumer exposure to BPA in July 2013 and at that time asked for public input from all stakeholders to assist in forming a final report, which is expected to be completed in 2014.

 In January 2014, EFSA presented a second part of the draft opinion which discussed the human health risks posed by BPA.
 The draft opinion was accompanied by an eight-week public consultation and also included adverse effects on the liver and kidney as related to BPA.
 From this it was recommended that the current TDI to be revised.
 In January 2015 EFSA indicated that the TDI was reduced from 50 to 4 μg/kg body weight/day – a recommendation, as national legislatures make the laws.

 The EU Commission issued a new regulation regarding the use of bisphenol A in thermal paper on 12 December 2016.
 According to this new regulation, thermal paper containing bisphenol A cannot be placed on the EU market after 2 January 2020.
 This regulation came into effect on 2 January 2017 but there is a transition period of three years.

 On 12 January 2017, BPA was added to the candidate list of substances of very high concern (SVHC).
 Candidate SVHC listing is a first step towards restricting the importing and use of a chemical in the EU.
 If the European Chemical Agency assigns SVHC status, the presence of BPA in a product at a concentration above 0.1% must be disclosed to a purchaser (with different rules for consumer and business purchasers).
 In February 2016, France had announced that it intended to propose BPA as a candidate SVHC by 8 August 2016.

+On 20 January 2025, BPA was banned from usage in food contain material after a 2023 EFSA report concluded that BPA exposure constitutes a risk to all age groups.